 Is Becoming an RBT Worth It?

 Simply put-yes!
-Becoming a registered behavior technician is a tremendous starting point for a career working with individuals on the autism spectrum.
+Becoming an RBT registered behavior technician is a tremendous starting point for a career working with individuals on the autism spectrum.

-Whether you plan to remain an RBT or work towards a higher level of certification, this is a meaningful career path if you particularly enjoy assisting people of all ages and abilities in learning new skills to help them flourish.
+Whether you plan to remain an RBT or work towards a higher level of certification, becoming an RBT is a meaningful career path if you particularly enjoy assisting people of all ages and abilities in learning new skills to help them flourish.

 How Long Does It Take to Become an RBT?